NVIDIA/TensorRT/plugin/disentangledAttentionPlugin/README.md

   - [Additional Resources](#additional-resources)
   - [License](#license)
   - [Changelog](#changelog)

 ## Description
 This TensorRT plugin implements an efficient algorithm to perform the calculation of disentangled attention matrices for DeBERTa-variant types of Transformers.

 Unlike [BERT](https://arxiv.org/abs/1810.04805) where each word is represented by one vector that sums the content embedding and position embedding, [DeBERTa](https://arxiv.org/abs/2006.03654) design first proposed the concept of disentangled attention, which uses two vectors to encode content and position respectively and forms attention weights by summing disentangled matrices.
-Performance gap has been identified between the new attention scheme and the original self-attention, mainly due to extra indexing and gather opertaions.
-Major optimizations implemented in this plugin includes: (i) fusion of gather and pointwise operataions (ii) utilizing the pattern of relative position matrix and shortcuting out-of-boundary index calculation (iii) parallel index calculation.
+Performance gap has been identified between the new attention scheme and the original self-attention, mainly due to extra indexing and gather operations.
+Major optimizations implemented in this plugin includes: (i) fusion of gather and pointwise operations (ii) utilizing the pattern of relative position matrix and shortcuting out-of-boundary index calculation (iii) parallel index calculation (iv) log tables for relative position index calculation (used for DeBERTa-V2, enabling capture of long-range dependencies without significantly increasing the number of position embeddings).

-This TensorRT plugin is primarily intended to be used together with DeBERTa network (with HuggingFace [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta) and [DeBERTa-V2](https://huggingface.co/docs/transformers/model_doc/deberta-v2) implementation), but also applies to generic architectures that adopt disentangeld attention.
+This TensorRT plugin is primarily intended to be used together with DeBERTa network (with HuggingFace [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta) and [DeBERTa-V2](https://huggingface.co/docs/transformers/model_doc/deberta-v2) implementation), but also applies to generic architectures that adopt disentangled attention.

 ## Structure
 This plugin works for network with graph node named `DisentangledAttention_TRT`.
 The corresponding graph modification script can be found under the `demo/DeBERTa` folder of TensorRT OSS.